camunda/camunda-docs-manual/content/update/minor/72-to-73/jboss.md

 {{< /note >}}

-# 1. Upgrade the Camunda BPM Modules
+# 1. Update the Camunda BPM Modules

 Replace the following modules from the folder `$APP_SERVER_HOME/modules/` with their new versions from the folder `$APP_SERVER_DISTRIBUTION/modules/`: